renniemaharaj/renniemaharaj/README.md

 # Hi there, I'm Rennie Maharaj!

-I am proficient in the web: Javascript frameworks + Typescript, along with all of the tools that make web development more developer-friendly.
+I am proficient in the web: Vanilla Javascript + PHP + Javascript frameworks + Typescript, along with all of the tools that make web development more developer-friendly.
 I am proficient in Golang development and the Golang ecosystem.
 I am also familiar with Frappe and ERPNEXT as an alternative to the non-monolith stacks.

 ## About Me